 Clare, FamilyWorx and FST Program Director, graduated from the University of Notre Dame with dual degrees in marketing and sociology.
 She met her husband, Bill, in college and has been happily married for over 30 years.
 Clare has a professional background in business and spent many years as an international fashion buyer.
 Clare and Bill have eight amazing children-six biological and two adopted from Eastern Europe.
 Raising her adopted children, who had significant trauma narratives and both physical and behavioral health challenges, fueled Clare’s passion for helping others to navigate the child serving systems in a way that they could feel safe, seen, and heard.
 Clare has been involved in peer work for over 17 years.
 She is trained in a number of signature programs through the National Alliance on Mental Illness (NAMI) and has achieved the highest level of trauma-informed care certification through Lakeside Global Institute.
 Clare is involved in multiple state and county initiatives and work groups aimed at improving youth and family experiences in the behavioral health systems, with a special interest in improving safety for children in congregate care.
 Clare is committed to the mission and values of peer work and strongly believes in the value of sharing lived experience to empower others and provide hope.
 She is thrilled to work with a team of individuals who equally value this work, and can rely on each other for support, guidance, and continued growth.
 Clare is an avid sewer, crafter, and seamstress, and in her spare time enjoys spending time with her family and pets, appreciating nature, laughing, walking, and volunteering.

 Lisa, FamilyWorx Program Supervisor, is the mother of nine amazing children who each have some level of mental/behavioral health diagnosis.
 Lisa’s background is in business, where she worked as a project manager for numerous clients in direct-mail marketing campaigns and accounts receivable management.
 In 2009, Lisa and her family became introduced to peer support and it was life changing.
 Having the support of a parent with lived experience was invaluable and it was at this time Lisa realized that peer work was her calling; she knew she wanted to be the support for other families that her own family had needed when they didn’t know where to turn or how to navigate systems.
 She was one of the original family members of the Montgomery County System of Care Leadership Team.
 In 2012, when a position became available in family peer support, Lisa happily left the business world behind her and never looked back.
 Prior to joining FamilyWorx as the program supervisor, she worked for nine years as a family peer support partner.
 Lisa is committed to empowering families and building strong connections with community partners.
 As a person with her own lived experience, she is grateful to be able to do so for an organization that values the importance of peer support.
-Lisa enjoys learning about history, loves all things Disney, and has an eclectic taste in music.
-In her free time, Lisa enjoys spending time with her children and grandchildren, caring for her dogs, reading mystery novels, and planning vacations with her family.
+Lisa loves taking trips to Disney, Universal and camping, enjoys learning about history, and has an eclectic taste in music.
+In her free time, Lisa enjoys spending time with her children and grandchildren, her dogs, playing board games, watching movies, and planning vacations with her family.

-Lori, Senior Family Peer Support Partner, is the mother of a recent college graduate and three bonus adult children.
-She has been involved with family peer work for over seven years.
-Lori is also a Certified Peer Specialist with her own mental health journey.
-Through her toughest times, Lori acknowledges that she was lucky to have supportive family and friends to help her see a way forward.
+Lori, Senior Family Peer Support Partner, comes from a career in Customer Service Management and is relationship focused in all areas of her life.
+She has been involved with family peer work for almost 10 years, most recently the Supervisor of Transition Age Youth and Young Adult Peer Support Program in Montgomery and Bucks Counties.
+She is the mother of a beautiful and talented young adult daughter who is a ceramics artist living in NYC and three wonderful bonus young adult children.
+Lori is also a Certified Peer Specialist with her own mental health journey since childhood.
+Lori was blessed with a support system within her church and friendships that has sustained her through her toughest challenges.
 She knows there are many people who are not so fortunate, and that is why she is so passionate about peer work.
 Lori loves meeting new people, learning about new cultures, and empowering others to trust their voice to advocate for their child and themselves in systems they may not be familiar with.
 Lori’s favorite quote and mantra is “What do we live for if not to make life less difficult for each other”- Mary Anne Evans.
 She believes every encounter we have gives us the opportunity to create a meaningful impact, whether it is for 10 seconds or 10 years.
 Lori is humbled and honored to have a career that allows her to personally connect with parents and families, to be a resource, guide, and a listening ear.
-Lori and her husband live in Montgomery County with four rescue pups, three hamsters and a rotation of adult children who come to stay as often as they can convince them!
+Lori and her husband were married in June 2020 on their front lawn with their children and family and friends zooming in during the pandemic.
+They live in Montgomery County with 3 rescue pups, and various rescues critters.
 Lori loves flowers and houseplants, crafting, going on adventures in nature and being with friends and family.
 She is obsessed with kindness, chocolate, ice cream and rescuing animals.

 Wendy, Family Peer Support Partner, is the mother of one amazing daughter who is 22 years old.
 Mental Health has always been a driving force in her family, beginning with her father who suffered from clinical depression.
 Wendy then had her own struggles with depression early in life and by the time it presented in her child, she knew it was up to her to be sure her child was receiving the best care.
 She began to navigate the juvenile mental health system and quickly realized that having someone to support her through this would be invaluable.
 She has been working with children for the past 20 plus years while accelerating her career through the Early Childhood Education field.
 Having also seen such a rise in the need for behavioral health support in the children she was caring for, prompted her to seek a better way to meet the needs of the families and to give them the support she never had.
 Becoming involved with HopeWorx has opened her eyes to the amazing support system available to parents and families who are going through this mental health journey with their kids.
 She is so happy to have found a place to be the change!